image-blog-how-to-build-enterprise-web-applications

 An e-commerce site makes $100,000 per day.
 A 1-second page delay could potentially cost $2.5 million in lost sales every year.

 There’s more to availability than keeping the servers running.
-You also need to avoid any issue that will cause an application to be unresponsive or fail.
+You also need to avoid any issue that will cause an enterprise web application to be unresponsive or fail.

 This has real implications including: